camit001/Python-In-30-Days/Day_19_File_handling/19_File_handling.md

 # output:
 Column names are :name, country, city, skills
 Number of lines:  1
-        Asabeneh is a teacher.
+        Amit is a teacher.
 He lives in Finland, Helsinki.
 Number of lines:  2
 ```